ManInDark/HabitTrove/README.md

 ## Contributing

 We welcome feature requests and bug reports!
-Please [open an issue](https://github.com/dohsimpson/habittrove/issues/new).
-We do not accept pull request at the moment.
+Please [open an issue](https://github.com/ManInDark/habittrove/issues/new).

 ## License